ARM-software/psa-api/doc/crypto/api/keys/management.rst

     .. param:: const uint8_t * data
         Buffer containing the key data.
         The content of this buffer is interpreted according to the type declared in ``attributes``.
-        All implementations must support at least the format described in :secref:`key_formats` for the chosen type.
+        All implementations must support at least the format described in the *Key format* section of the chosen key type.
         Implementations can support other formats, but be conservative in interpreting the key data: it is recommended that implementations reject content if it might be erroneous, for example, if it is the wrong type or is truncated.
     .. param:: size_t data_length
         Size of the ``data`` buffer in bytes.